BLUEPRINT x FREE THE YOUTH WEEKEND IN NAIROBI, KENYA.

 Day 2: Pre Pop Up

 Day two was all about connection and celebration.
 We hosted a special pre-pop-up experience where our cohort of 13 brand owners had the rare opportunity to engage in one-on-one conversations with the founders of Free The Youth—diving deep into the realities of building a successful streetwear brand in Africa.
-We also welcomed media partners and close friends of BLUEPRINT for an evening of dancing, shopping, and anticipation as we geared up for the big public event on the 31st.
+We also welcomed media partners and close friends of BLUEPRINT for an afternoon of dancing, shopping, and anticipation as we geared up for the big event on the 31st.

 Image by Panzigo